rdempsey/banyan/docs/readme.md

 ## Functionality On The Agenda

+    1. Use the user_greeted portion of the app_state so that we don't greet a user on restart.
+Set it to False if shutting down.
-    1. Add alerting via SMS
+    2. Add alerting via SMS
-    2. Send an SMS alert when an application error occurs
+    3. Send an SMS alert when an application error occurs
-    3. Have Banyan run as a daemon that can be started, stopped and reloaded (once voice commands are possible)
+    4. Have Banyan run as a daemon that can be started, stopped and reloaded (once voice commands are possible)

 ## Daily Scheduled Tasks